AlexSkylark/aeon-world/documents/01-main-index.md

 Welcome to the index file for our worldbuilding sessions!
 Here you will find links to files containing information about the various factions and countries in the world of **AEON**.

-Below you can find some basic info abouu the world
+First, I wanna give you some basic info about the world

 - World name: Aeon
 - Based on JRPGs such as Final Fantasy and Dragon Quest